Burhanali-dev/Burhanali-dev/README.md

 <h1 align="center">Hi 👋, I'm Burhan Ali</h1>
 <h3 align="center">I'm a software engineer based in Boston,MA.
 Solving problems and providing elegant, innovative and accessible solutions is a passion of mine.
-When I'm not coding, I can be found on the basketball court, Eating Indian food, or playing FIFA</h3>
+When I'm not coding, I can be found on the basketball court, at an Indian resturat, or playing FIFA</h3>

 - 🌱 I’m currently learning **Node.JS**